 The procedure itself takes about 90 minutes and patients typically go home two days after surgery.
 In about 14% of the time, a trocar is placed into the upper abdomen so the surgeon can move the liver as moving the liver is crucial for a successful operation.

-The Current Price for Single-Incision Bariatric Surgery
+The Current Price for Single-Incision Gastric Sleeve Surgery in Mexico

 Advantages of Single-Incision Bariatric Surgery: